AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

-# Pre-Trained Multi-Modal Text and Image Classification in Sparse Medical Data Application
+# Multimodal BERT in Medical Image and Text Classification

 This work is part of the Software Project: "Language, Action and Perception" at Saarland Universitz, WS 2020-2021.